 Visits are an important part of your treatment.
 However, to make sure that you receive the rest and care you need, visitors are asked to observe the following visiting guidelines.

 - All visitors should obtain visitor passes from the information desk in the main lobby.
 These passes are to be returned to the desk when the visitors leave the hospital.

 - All visitors are expected to respect established visiting hours of each unit.

-- We suggest that visitors who have a contagious disease, including a common cold, postpone visiting until they are well.
+- We suggest that visitors who have a contagious disease, including the common cold, postpone visiting until they are well.

 - Cooper is a smoke-free hospital.
-That means smoking is not permitted anywhere in our hospital buildings and offices.
+We ask that you refrain from smoking while visiting the hospital.
+Smoking is not permitted anywhere in our hospital buildings and offices.

 - Due to space limitations, we ask that families limit the number of guests present at bedside to two at a time.

 Patient Visiting Hours

 General Visiting Hours

 We know how important it is to you to visit someone you love who is hospitalized.
 Therefore, we provide extensive general visiting hours for your convenience.